Babylon the Great: The Great city

 Thus many, that carry the names of Christians, are more addicted to go and visit the ruins of that temple at Jerusalem which was made with hands, than to associate themselves with the true church of God, or to fit themselves for the heavenly place made without hands.
 How are most men even in God’s worship more taken with external matters, which are inventions of men and things made by men, than with spirit and truth, notwithstanding ‘the Father seeks such to worship him,’ John 4:23.

 This also may not unfitly be applied to other things; for what care do men and women take to adorn their bodies, their houses, and other things, and in the meanwhile neglect their souls.
-Oh pray that you may approve things that are excellent, Philip.
+Oh pray that you may approve things that are excellent, Phil.
 1:10, duly distinguishing the things that differ, and ‘choose that good part which shall not be taken away,’ Luke 10:42.

 William Gouge, A Commentary on the Whole Epistle to the Hebrews, vol. 2, Nichol’s Series of Commentaries (Edinburgh; London; Dublin: James Nichol; J. Nisbet & Co.; G. Herbert, 1866), 274.